 Image-based abuse occurs when intimate, nude or sexual images are distributed without the consent of the person pictured.
 This includes real, altered and drawn pictures and videos.
 The sharing of intimate images without consent can have serious consequences.

 The eSafety Commissioner has a range of powers to help with the removal of intimate images or videos and, in some cases, take civil action against the person who shared the content without consent.

 The eSafety Commissioner also has an online portal to assist Australians who have been impacted by image-based abuse.

-Creating, possessing and/or sharing sexualised images of people under 18 years can be a criminal offence and can be considered child sexual exploitation material.
+Creating, possessing and/or sharing sexualised images of people under 18 years can be a criminal offence and can be considered child abuse material.
 If the matter involves someone under 18 years of age, you can make a report to the Australian Centre to Counter Child Exploitation.

 Reports made to the eSafety Commissioner may also be referred to the police for possible investigation.